otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

     static_configs:
       - targets: ["myapp:3000"] # we previously assigned the name 'myapp' to the Node.js container to make it accessible by name
 ```

+3. Run a Prometheus container with a specified configuration file.

 ```docker run --rm -p 9090:9090   -v `pwd`/prometheus.yml:/etc/prometheus/prometheus.yml   prom/prometheus:v2.20.1```